-Substantial Change (Peripheral areas, Main Roads and Tram Routes with some constraints) - Map-areas 3D, E and F
+Substantial Change (Peripheral areas, Main Roads and Tram Routes with some constraints) - Map-areas 3D, E, F, G and H

-Council's housing framework contained within the Glen Eira City Plan: Activity Centre, Housing and Local Economy Strategy, 2020, seeks to support development up to 3 storeys selected main roads and tram routes.
-This provides a basis for uplift along Centre Road and Jasper Road
+Council's housing framework contained within the Glen Eira City Plan: Activity Centre, Housing and Local Economy Strategy, 2020, seeks to support development up to 3 storeys in the residential periphery of major activity centres and on selected main roads and tram routes.
+This provides a basis for uplift along Dandenong Road, Neerim Road, Koornang Road and Truganini Road.